hercychang/prep-step-1/part7-control_flow/loops.md

 Like if statements, while loops begin with a keyword (`while`) followed by a conditional expression.
 They also end end with `end`.
-If the conditional expression evaluates to a truthy value, then the interpreter executes the subordinate block.
-The interpreter then rechecks the condition and executes the block again if it's still truthy.
-A while loop instructs the Ruby interpreter to execute its subordinate block as long as its conditional expression is truthy.
+If the conditional expression is true, then the interpreter executes the subordinate block.
+The interpreter then rechecks the condition and executes the block again if it's still true.
+A while loop instructs the Ruby interpreter to execute its subordinate block until its conditional expression becomes false.

 The above code is an example of an **infinite loop**, a sequence of instructions that loops endlessly.
 An infinite loop is almost always a mistake.

 How might you introduce a terminating condition to a while loop?
-This condition must be truthy at first but would eventually become falsey, so as to terminate the loop.
+This condition must be true at first but would eventually become false, so as to terminate the loop.
 The most common approach is to assign a counter variable outside of the loop and increment it within the loop: